 Second Link plying CW services, inclusive of CW6, operate as a local bus while operating within Johor, hence serving at all en route bus stops.
 They do not stop at any bus stops in Singapore except the designated boarding point at Boon Lay.
 Due to varying traffic conditions at the Tuas Second Link, travel times and waiting times may increase significantly when traffic congestion occurs.

 - Giant Nusa Bestari: Sheltered waiting area outside Giant Nusa Bestari main entrance.

 - Tuas CIQ & CIQ 2nd Link (Arrival / Departure): Designated bus boarding point

 - Boon Lay: Boon Lay Way bus stop near Boon Lay MRT Station

 At each checkpoint on the Singapore and Malaysian side of the border, passengers will have to alight and clear customs before boarding the bus again.
 When travelling between Tuas CIQ Complex and Sultan Abu Bakar CIQ Complex (“CIQ 2nd Link”) in either direction, commuters may board any Causeway Link bus (Service CW3, CW4, CW4S, CW6) with a valid ticket.
 Commuters using the ManjaLink Card should tap their card upon entry.

-With a valid ticket at Tuas Second Link, passengers travelling towards Jurong East can similarly board CW3, CW4 or CW4S to Jurong East as the fare is the same.
+With a valid ticket at Tuas Second Link, passengers travelling towards Jurong East can similarly board CW3, CW4 or CW4S to Jurong East (or CW7 to Tuas Link) as the fare is the same.
 Alternatively, passengers heading towards other destinations in JB can transfer to other bus services at CIQ Second Link.